sapegin/washingcode-book/manuscript/book.md

 };
 ```

-Now it’s clear that the original code had a bug: there would be no space between error messages.
 We’ve separated validations, validation logic and formatting logic.
-Now it’s easy to see all validations and add new ones.
+Flies separately, cutlets separately.
+Each piece of code has a single responsibility and a single reason to change.
+Validations now are defined declaratively and read like a table, not mixed with conditions and string concatenation.
+This improves readability and maintainability of the code: it’s easy to see all validations and add new ones, because you don’t need to know implementation details of validation and formatting.

+And now it’s clear that the original code had a bug: there would be no space between error messages.

 And formatting (`join('\n'`) can likely be removed and done during the rendering: